www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

             * [x] Make playwright work on server.
             * [ ] Execute optimization test via playwright.
                 * [ ] The browser cannot connect to server.
+                  This seems to be a firewall/network issue, as `apt install netutils-ping && ping splitcells.net` does not work as well in the container.
+                  This ping works outside the container and on the server.
+                  So, this is a podman issue.
         * [x] Execute exactly 1 test at any given time.
 Provide option to execute exactly n tests at any given time.
           -> Now the number of simultaneously executed tests is half the CPU cores.
         * [ ] When there is not enough memory and podman restart the pod,